yalopez84/rawdata_api/README.md

 		8.To put into production
 			npm run build
 			npm start
-*It will be running free on http://www.linkeduniversity.org soon*
+*It will be running free on http://www.linkeduniversity.org soon.*